HoustonWeHaveABug/Polyominoes/README.md

 # Polyominoes

 Polyominoes puzzle solver that is a generalization of my Kanoodle program: https://github.com/HoustonWeHaveABug/Kanoodle.
+It is a solution to challenge https://old.reddit.com/r/dailyprogrammer/comments/8t4440/20180622_challenge_364_hard_tiling_with_pentominos/.

 This program may handle puzzles with holes, and accepts degenerate solutions including only a part of the pieces.
 It displays the first solution found and counts the total number of solutions (including rotated/flipped).